Could the U.S. government ever knock on your door and demand your gold like they did in 1933?

 Socialist countries: The USSR and Cuba similarly mandated gold registration or confiscation.

 Historically, governments target gold when trust in currency falters or war breaks out.
-Past triggers include:
+Past economic/political triggers include:

-• Sanctions / Trade Wars: During major sanctions regimes, governments often restrict flows of strategic financial assets.
-After the Russian invasion of Ukraine (2022), Western governments froze central-bank reserves and restricted bullion-related transactions.
+- Sanctions / Trade Wars: During major sanctions regimes, governments often restrict flows of financial assets.
+The latest example of this is the gold-related sanctions following Russia’s invasion of Ukraine in 2022 (see section below).

 While broad confiscation would face strong legal and political resistance in the United States, more limited measures could include higher reporting requirements for bullion ownership, transaction-level taxes, and tighter anti-money-laundering controls.